We are a charity run Funeral Directors offering not-for-profit cremations nationwide.

 Call us to start arrangements for a direct cremation at any time after the death of your loved one.
 We will give you all the information you need and take care of it for you.
 You will then be contacted by our specialist adviser who can help you plan a personalised send-off for your loved one.

 We know that funeral costs can be a problem.
-We have no hidden extra charges and you don’t need to pay us before making the arrangements.
+We have no hidden extra charges, and you don’t need to pay us before making the arrangements. if money is an issue/

 When you are ready, we will explain how to register the death and tell you whether you need to contact any other officials.